• Menu

 The bad news

 So, the bad news is that curing leash pulling takes many weeks and much persistence.
-It could even take months if your dog has been pulling for months.
+It could even take months if its a long standing problem.

 Which is why it’s understandable that so many people give up before they are successful.
 But there is good news.